 Becoming us Permanent Resident Card Depends on Eligibility Requirements

-Before trying to become legal, an individual must determine if they eligible.
+Before trying to become legal, an individual must determine if they are eligible.
 Eligibility requirements include having a family member as a sponsor or you obtain employment.
 Other eligibility includes:

 - Special immigrant